You want smart political talk without the meltdowns?

 I don't know if I should laugh or cry.

-Because what you're watching is nothing short of uh our justice system, literally now, tragically now, sadly now, you know, being weaponized.
+Nothing funny about it, because what you're watching is nothing short of our justice system literally now, tragically now, sadly now, you know, being weaponized.

 And that is a reality of America today.